The Lives of the Silent

 Of my many mentors, the silent were my greatest teachers.
 They set in motion a series of events that would change who I thought I wanted to be into who I am.
 Although these individuals could not write nor tell their tales, through these pages, their memories and truths live on.
 To honor the profound influence of the silent on my life, I share some of their stories here.
 I hope they will touch your heart and shape the way you view those who cannot speak for themselves.

 Artie was 81 years old when I met him.
-A client in the agency’s group home on 6th Avenue, he was less than 5 feet tall, although with the slight hunch in his back, he looked even shorter.
+A client in the agency’s group home, he was less than 5 feet tall, although with the slight hunch in his back, he looked even shorter.
 He was thin, with a tiny bit of white hair, and the normal aging spots and wrinkles of an octogenarian.
 He walked with a distinct, extremely short shuffle.
 Artie had no teeth, a tragedy that occurred during the days before patient rights were considerations.
 Apparently, he was a biter, and the institution prevented biting not through careful assessment and intervention but through extracting his teeth—all of them.

-COMING SUMMER 2025
+COMING JUNE 3, 2025

 The Lives of the Silent Book Cover